 You can park your vehicle in the car park at the Distinction Luxmore Hotel Te Anau, your accommodation on the first evening.

 We strongly recommend all guests, both New Zealand citizens, residents and overseas visitors, purchase travel insurance.
 This should guard against loss of fares paid should you have to cancel the trip for any reason within our cancellation period.
 Travel insurance may cover cancellations due to reasons such as falling ill or having an accident prior to the trip, a family bereavement, missing a flight to Queenstown and therefore missing the trip departure etc.

 Once your trip has commenced, ACC (Accident Compensation Corporation) will cover any accidents that occur on the track for both New Zealand citizens, residents and overseas visitors.
 Should any guest suffer an illness on the track such as a stroke or heart attack, St John New Zealand will cover the cost of a helicopter evacuation for all New Zealand citizens and those holding a work or permanent residency visa and long term Australian residents.
 All other tourists will have to pay for such an evacuation.

 The Hollyford Wilderness Experience operates all summer, through to early autumn.
 The flora and fauna in the valley can vary within this period.

-Given the location of the Hollyford Wilderness Experience it is important to note that we don’t have modern communication amenities such as cell phone reception.
-Whilst these amenities are now a standard part of our modern lives you’ll be glad not to have them for a few days, as it gives you a 100% revitalising break from your ‘other’ lives.
+Given the location of the Hollyford Wilderness Experience it is important to note that we don’t have cell phone reception but there is limited access to internet at the lodges.
+These amenities are now a standard part of our busy modern lives, we encourage guests to take a break from outside communications for a few days, as it gives you a 100% revitalising break from your ‘other’ lives.
 It doesn’t take long to adjust and enjoy not having them.
 Do take comfort in knowing that we do have satellite phones and radio contact for daily operational running of your experience and for use in the very unlikely case of an emergency.